connerkennedy32/world-builder/README.md

 npx prisma migrate dev --name your_migration_name
 ```

-This generates a new migration in the migrations folder and syncs your db with the schema
+This generates a new migration in the migrations folder and syncs your local db with the schema.
+When schema changes / migrations are deployed, a script is automatically run in Vercel that pushes any un-migrated migrations to production DB